 Former editor and writer for Fansided, Tony likes to look at today's game through from a historical perspective.

-Beginning in 2005, for about 10 years, the Tigers were mentioned as a trade partner for nearly every big name player.
-As the trade deadline neared, Tigers fans were glued to sports radio to find out what kind deal Mike Illitch and Dave Dombrowski would close to help the club make another run at the playoffs.
+Beginning in 2005, for about 10 years, the Tigers were mentioned as a trade partner for nearly every big-name player.
+As the trade deadline neared, Tigers fans were glued to sports radio to find out what kind of deal Mike Illitch and Dave Dombrowski would close to help the club make another run at the playoffs.
 It was fun while it lasted.

 Here are the list of the top five biggest Detroit Tigers trade deadline deals and the impact they had on that season and beyond.

 5. John Smoltz for Doyle Alexander (August 12, 1987)

 Some may consider this the Tigers' worst trade deadline deals considering the club gave up John Smoltz, but you have to take this in context.
 Yes, Smoltz went on to be the legendary Hall of Fame pitcher for the Atlanta Braves, but that wasn’t a guarantee.

 The Tigers needed a starting pitcher for a playoff run and they got their man.
 Alexander Doyle went 9-0 over 11 starts, three of which were complete-game shutouts.
 Not to mention his 1.53 ERA and 1.008 WHIP over the same 11 starts.
 Alexander's efforts on the mound pushed the Detroit Tigers past the Toronto Blue Jays to win the America League East.
 He ran out of gas in the ALCS, but the trade accomplished its purpose.
 The 1987 pennant run would not have happened without it.

 Doyle Alexander wasn’t just a one-year wonder for Sparky Anderson’s Detroit Tigers.
 In 1988, he was an All-Star for the club after a 14-win season.
 They helped lead the Tigers to 88 wins and a second-place finish in the AL East.